dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

 More detailed:
-   1. Write a new linker script that modifies `./memmap`  to have a header etc.  You should store the string `hello` as the first 5 bytes of the after the jump instruction.
+   1. Write a new linker script that modifies `./memmap`  to have a header etc.  You should store the string `hello` with a 0 as the first 6 bytes of the after the jump instruction.
-   2. Modify `hello.c` to set a pointer to where this string will be in memory,   The code should run and print it.
+   2. Modify `hello.c` to set a pointer to where this string will be in memory.
+The code should run and print it.
    3. For some quick examples of things you can do in these scripts you may want to look at the `memmap.header` linker script from our fuse lab, which has example operations that might be useful.
-The linker script language is pretty bad, so if you get confused, it's their fault, not yours --- keep going, try google, etc.
+The linker script language is pretty bad, so if you get confused, it's their fault, not yours --- keep going, try google, etc.     We don't need much for this lab's script, so it shouldn't be too bad.
    4. To debug, definitely look at the `hello.list` to see what is going on.

 ### Part 3: make an interrupt dispatch compiler.